 Remove crayon and ink stains from plastic and vinyl with a bit of coconut oil.

 → Rub some coconut oil on the surface and let it sit for 10 minutes.

 Blot the marks off with a cloth – don’t rub it, otherwise it might smear.

-→ Cover the glass with a thin layer of coconut oil, let it work for 10 minutes, wipe off the coconut oil and rinse with warm water and apple cider vinegar.
+→ Cover the glass with a thin layer of coconut oil and let it work for 10 minutes.
+Then wipe off the coconut oil and rinse with warm water and apple cider vinegar.

 8. Cutting board and wooden utensils conditioner

-Coconut oil is great to sanitize and seal your cutting board with due to its powerful anti-microbial properties.
+Coconut oil is great to sanitize and seal your cutting board with because of its powerful anti-microbial properties.

 → Rub some coconut oil into your clean, dry cutting board.
 A high quality organic refined coconut oil works good, no need to use virgin coconut oil.

-Let it sit for a few hours, wipe off any remaining oil and repeat as often as necessary.
+Let it sit for a few hours, then wipe off any remaining oil.
+Repeat as often as necessary.

 9. Fertilizer surfactant